mapbox/carto/docs/3.0.0.md

 Default Value: blue
 _(The marker fill color is blue.)_

 The color of the area of the marker.
+This property will also set the `fill` of elements in an SVG loaded from a file.
 * * *

 ##### marker-allow-overlap `boolean`